 Making homemade croissants is still on my bucket list, but at least I can say I've come close.
 Sort of.
-These miniature chocolate croissants are a nice little substitute for the real thing and much, much easier.
-The other cool thing about them is they are made with ingredients you probably have in the kitchen.
-The dough, for instance, is made with cottage cheese, butter, flour and salt.
-There's no sugar in the dough itself, but combined with the chocolate and a little sugar sprinkled on top, the cookies are just sweet enough.
+These miniature chocolate croissants are a nice little substitute for the real thing, but much easier.
+Plus you probably have all the ingredients, as the dough is very basic.
+There's no sugar in the dough itself, but combined with the chocolate and some sugar sprinkled on top, the cookies are just sweet enough.

 A key point in working with this dough is that it needs to be cold.
 It's not the easiest dough to work with, but it's not the hardest either.
 If you live alone and just want to whip up a small batch, you can actually halve the recipe pretty easily and just make 12.

-- 2 Ghirardelli semisweet or dark chocolate bars,
+- 2 bars Ghirardelli semis-weet or dark chocolate

 - With an electric mixer, beat the butter, cottage cheese and salt until well-blended.
 Add the flour and stir with a heavy duty silicone scraper (or spoon) to form a dough.
 Shape the dough into two 1 inch thick bricks, wrap tightly in plastic and chill for at least an hour.

-- Preheat oven to 375 degrees F. and line a baking sheet with nonstick foil or parchment paper.
+- Preheat oven to 375 degrees F. Line a baking sheet with nonstick foil or parchment paper.

 - Remove 1 brick of the dough from the refrigerator.
-On a floured surface, roll it out, trim and shape to form a rectangle that’s about 6 inches tall and 10 inches across.
-Trim to make 12 strips that are about 3 inches tall and a little over 1 1/2 inches wide -- these are approximate measures.
+On a floured surface, roll it out, trim and shape to form a rectangle that’s about 6x10 inches.
+Trim to make 12 strips that are about 3 inches tall and a little over 1 ½ inches wide -- these are approximate measures.
 You can make the strips larger or smaller based on what size candy you're using.

 - In a small custard cup, melt the remaining chocolate in the microwave at 50% power, stirring often.
 Alternatively, you may melt it directly in a freezer bag or a disposable decorating bag.
 Drizzle the melted chocolate over the cookies and allow it to set at room temperature or chill until set.